Why Are You More Productive at Night (+ Tips for Night Owls)

 How lifestyle and circumstances shape the night owls

 Some people become night owls due to some changes in their lives.
-For example, some parents find themselves more productive only at night because, for a long time, they had to be.
+For example, some parents feel more productive at night because, for a long time, they had to be.
 Their kids would go to bed at 8 or 9 p.m. and only then was it possible to focus on their own work.

 In contrast, my mother, who had three of us, has become a light sleeper and can’t stay in bed past 8 a.m.
 She even says how having to get up frequently at night, and prepping everyone for school (including herself, as she is a teacher), she got used to being an early bird.